LawnGnome/c-sdk/GUIDE.md

 }
 ```

 Compile and link your application against the static library, `libnewrelic.a`.
+There
-There are two considerations to make during the linking step.
-First, because
+are two considerations to make during the linking step.
+First, because `libnewrelic.a`
-`libnewrelic.a` is offered as a static library, because it is already linked with
+is offered as a static library, because it is already linked with the `libpcre`
-the `libpcre` and `libpthread` libraries, you must also link against these two
+and `libpthread` libraries, you must also link against these two libraries to avoid
-libraries to avoid symbol collisions in the linking step.
+symbol collisions in the linking step.

 Second, to take full advantage of error traces at New Relic's Error Analytics
 dashboard, link your application using GNU's `-rdynamic` linker flag.
 Doing so means that more meaningful information appears in the stack trace
 for the error recorded on a transaction using `newrelic_notice_error()`.

-With these two considerations in mind, a simple compile and link command follows:
+With these two considerations in mind, one may compile and link a simple application
+like so:

 ```
 gcc -o test_app test_app.c -L. -lnewrelic -lpcre -pthread -rdynamic